mboula/mboula.github.io/README.md

 - SQL Project — Coming Soon
 - Excel Dashboard — Coming Soon
 - Capstone Project — Coming Soon

 ---

+### 🛠️ Focus: Compliance → Retail → Cultivation
+I build tools that track how compliance rules affect retail availability, and how retail demand can inform smarter cultivation decisions.
+This ecosystem is full of noise.
+My goal is to surface clear, data-backed insights across the cannabis supply chain.

+---

 ## 👩‍💻 About Me

-I’m a data analyst with a background in system diagnostics, risk mapping, and operational strategy.
+I’m a data analyst with a background in system diagnostics, risk mapping, and compliance workflows.
 I specialize in turning patterns into direction — not just dashboards.
 Currently focused on:

-- Real estate and civil rights data
-- Cannabis industry insights
+- Cannabis compliance (federal & state)
+- Retail trend tracking
-- Advocacy-driven analytics
+- Cultivation signals

 ---